 The complaints described above seek injunctive relief, an award of unpaid wages, including fringe benefits, liquidated damages equal to the overtime wages allegedly due and not paid, attorney and other fees and interest, and where available, multiple damages.
 While the suits were filed as purported class actions, none of them have been certified as such.
 On April 29, 2013, the Western District of New York ruled that the claims asserted in the Tracy case were not appropriate for class action treatment and dismissed a number of individuals who had filed consents to join that action from the case.
-It is now scheduled for a trial on the remaining individual plaintiff's claims to commence in October 2013.
+The trial on the remaining individual plaintiff's claims was held in October 2013.
+On October 23, 2013, the jury in that trial ruled in our favor that the plaintiff was an exempt outside salesman.

 On May 29, 2013, attorneys representing the individuals dismissed from the Tracy action filed another lawsuit on behalf of those individuals in the New York Supreme Court for Monroe County captioned Anderson v.
 NVR, Inc. We removed the Anderson action to the Western District of New York on June 18, 2013.
-Plaintiffs subsequently filed a motion to stay the Anderson action pending final disposition of the Tracy action, which we intend to oppose.
+Plaintiffs subsequently filed a motion to stay the Anderson action pending final disposition of the Tracy action, which we opposed.
+We also filed a motion to sever the multitude of individuals participating in the Anderson action, leaving each plaintiff to pursue his or her claim individually to the extent that they chose to do so.

 We believe that our compensation practices in regard to sales and marketing representatives are entirely lawful and in compliance with two letter rulings from the United States Department of Labor ("DOL") issued in January 2007.
 Courts that have considered similar claims against other homebuilders have acknowledged the DOL's position that sales and marketing representatives were properly classified as exempt from overtime wages and the only court to have directly addressed the exempt status of such employees concluded that the DOL's position was valid.
+In addition, the jury verdict in the Tracy v.
+NVR, Inc. matter in October 2013 upheld our classification of the position.
 Accordingly, we have vigorously defended and intend to continue to vigorously defend these lawsuits.
-Because we are unable to determine the likelihood of an unfavorable outcome of this case, or the amount of damages, if any, the Company has not recorded any associated liabilities on the accompanying consolidated balance sheets.
+In light of the points noted above, we have not recorded any associated liabilities on the accompanying consolidated balance sheets in conjunction with the Anderson v.
+NVR, Inc. case or any other legal challenges to the exempt status of our sales and marketing representatives.